Add these delicious homemade cilantro-lime tacos to your family dinner plan and have more fun making dinner.

 I definitely approve of prepared salsas whose label breakdown lists fresh whole ingredients and not much else.

-For this recipe, I used Frontera’s Jalapeño Cilantro flavor, but any one of your favorite salsas will work to make these tacos.
+For this recipe, I used a store-bought Jalapeño Cilantro flavor, but any one of your favorite salsas will work to make these tacos.
 (Half of the fun is being able to customize!)

 How to have a family taco night: